chocolatey/choco-wiki/AutomaticPackages.md

 ## Automatic Updater (AU)

 The [Chocolatey Automatic Package Updater Module](https://github.com/majkinetor/au/blob/master/README.md) is a PowerShell module which implements functions that can be used to automate Chocolatey package updates.
-You can also run everything on AppVeyor so you are not required to schedule updater on your own machine.

 ### Credits